vidjil/vidjil/doc/vidjil-algo.md

   --all                       reports and analyzes all clones
-                              (--min-reads 1 --min-ratio 0 --max-clones all --max-consensus all --max-designations all), to be used only on small datasets (for example --all -X 1000)
+                              (--min-reads 1 --min-ratio 0 --max-clones all --max-consensus all --max-designations all), to be used only on small datasets (for example --all -X 1000) --consensus-on-longest-sequences
+                              for large clones, use a sample of the longest and highest quality reads to compute the consensus sequence (instead of a random sample) --min-coverage-consensus FLOAT=0.5
+                              minimal percent of the maximal coverage that is admissible to build the consensus sequence
 ```

 The `-r/--ratio` options are strong thresholds: if a clone does not have